Projects are thought to be "containers" of sub-projects and tasks. You want to set up a new project if you have a new group of people collaborating.

 c) Create tasks within you project/sub-project and set task attributes such as 'name', 'start/end date', 'Planned Units', 'Billable Units', etc.

-Project planning using 3rd Party Desktop solutions is usually more user friendly because of teh tools drag/&drop features and other amenities a desktop application can provide best
+Project planning using 3rd Party Desktop solutions is usually more user friendly because of the tools drag&drop features and other amenities a desktop application can provide best

 Project Managers can keep their their tool of choice for Project Management but the organization can benefit at the same time from a central project repository without the need to purchase additional licenses from Microsoft.

-Project Progress can be entered manually or evaluated automatically based on the "% completed" values of each task.
+This value can be either entered manually or evaluated automatically based on the "% completed" values of the projects tasks belonging to this project.

 Setting Project Progress manually